 Figure 1 shows the statistical distribution for each of the four GGGI subindices as well as their levels vis-a-vis each other.

 Looking closer at the education subindex we note that 80 countries score of at least .990.
-And within this group, close to 30 report a score of 1, meaning there is no gender gap in education at the current levels.3 The GGGI explicitly truncates indicators that are greater than 1, which is the case when women are ahead of men, and rounds them up to 1.
-While this does raise some issues which we cannot discuss here, it is also an essential consideration for the analysis of the gender-equality paradox.
+And within this group, close to 30 report a score of 1, meaning there is no gender gap in education at the current levels.
 At the same time, some of those countries show evident gaps in female STEM graduation, as the paradox paper shows.
 And, as we saw before, gross enrollment in tertiary education accounts for 12% of the education subindex.
 What is going on here?

 The Paradox revisited

 Figure 2 reproduces the best-known graph presented in the paper.
 As mentioned, I am using the latest data available so while country names and specific numbers might not match the original, the key trend identified in the paper does hold.

 For starters, note that only 59 countries out of the 144 in the GGGI report have STEM graduate data available.
 That is just over 40% of the total, a low ratio that in principle could introduce some statistical bias, especially if the most impoverished countries where gender gaps tend to be larger are not part of the equation.
 In any case, the correlation between GGGI and the percentage of females graduating in STEM is negative 0.326 as the regression line in the graph suggests.
 Given the sample size, the probability of such correlation being statistically significant is low, however.
 Even so, this result is indeed counterintuitive.